kaycaimx/PetDiary/README.md

 ### Iteration 3 (Dec 12, 2023)

-- Extend camera use on AddLogScreen
-- Add map with markers in the SpotScreen and stylings
 - Authentication
+  - User needs to signup or login to access data in the app
 - Notification
+  - User can set local notification for future events
+- Extend camera use on AddLogScreen
+  - User can take new photos or upload existing photos when adding a new log
+- Add interactive map in the SpotScreen and fix stylings
+  - User can now choose to view search results in an interactive map with markers

 ### Iteration 2 (Dec 1, 2023)